What are the Maximum Mortgage Terms?

 Extending your term

-This can be more difficult as not all mortgage lenders will allow it, especially if there’s any doubt about your investment property generating rental income for the extended period.
+This can be more difficult as not all mortgage lenders will allow it, especially if there’s any doubt about your investment property generating rental income for an extended period.
 However, with the help of a broker who specialises in buy-to-let mortgages, your chances of finding a lender who will let you remortgage onto a longer-term deal could greatly increase.

 Get matched with an expert mortgage broker today